How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Instructions:

-👉 Creamy, dairy-free, and about half the calories of the traditional recipe.
-For more plant-based options, check our non-dairy creamer milk tea recipes.
+Creamy, dairy-free, and about half the calories of the traditional recipe.
+For more plant-based options, check our 5 Creative Ways to Use Non Dairy Creamer in Milk Tea.

 Recipe 3: Sugar-Free Thai Iced Boba (150-180 calories)